The employee benefits package is one of the essential employee retention and recruitment tools you have at your disposal.

-If you're not familiar with employee benefits, it's any extra perk or fringe benefits your business offers to its workers.
+If you're not familiar with employee benefits, it's any non-wage compensation package your business offers to its workers.
 They're usually tied into one or more of the 4 major types of employee benefits.

 For example, an employer might offer benefits like flexible working hours for higher productivity and better employee well-being.

-Surveys upon surveys have shown that more than half of employees across generations would be more loyal to the company if they have a better and wider array of benefits.
+Surveys on surveys have shown that more than half of employees across generations would be more loyal to the company if they have a better and wider array of benefits.